 What’s the best way to get around Lima Peru?

 Walking is the best way to get around any single neighborhood in Lima Peru.
-If you are moving between neighborhoods, we recommend using Uber.
+If you are moving between neighborhoods, use Uber.

 Uber in Lima, Peru is available and easy to use.
 Practice normal levels of caution, and you will find it an easy way to get around this metropolis.
 Uber allows you to easily move between neighborhoods, which are each easy to walk on foot once you arrive.